shotashirai/Data-Analysis-Pipeline/README.md

 ### Optimization

-#### Datatypes in dataframes
+#### Data types in DataFrames

-The datatypes automatically selected by Pandas are usually int64, float64 or object which needs more memory.
-To reduce the memory usage, 'right' datatypes (int16, int8, float32, category) were selected based on the insights from EDA.
+The data types automatically selected by Pandas are usually int64, float64 or object which needs more memory.
+To reduce the memory usage, other memory-efficient data types (int16, int8, float32, category) were selected based on the insights from EDA.
-The result of the optimization of the datatypes is shown in the table below.
-Memory usage for dataframes of Uber data and weather data were drastically improved.
+The result of the optimization of the data types is shown in the table below.
+Memory usage for DataFrames of Uber data and weather data were drastically improved after changing the data types.

 |              | Before optimization | After optimization |
 | ------------ | ------------------- | ------------------ |